Bologna Collectors

 Claudio Coltorti at Sof:Art, Senza Titolo, 2020.

-Which galleries have imprinted your collection, and how important are this relationships?
+Which galleries have imprinted your collection, and how important are these relationships?
 Do you buy only from the primary market?

-David Kordansky and T293 where the two galleries that brought me deeply in the game.
-Later on I began to expand my network and right now I work consistently with M+B, Carl Kostyal and François Ghebaly abroad, and Massimo De Carlo, Annarumma, Luce Gallery, Thomas Brambilla here in Italy.
-To whom ask me “how important the relationship with galleries?”, I always said: “Without galleries and gallerists my collection will be nothing”.
+David Kordansky and T293 were the two galleries that brought me deeply into the game.
+Later on, I began to expand my network, and right now I work consistently with M+B, Carl Kostyal and François Ghebaly abroad, and Massimo De Carlo, Annarumma, Luce Gallery, Thomas Brambilla here in Italy.
+To those who ask me “how important is the relationship with galleries?”, I always said: “Without galleries and gallerists my collection will be nothing”.
 So this just gives you the idea I have regarding the relation between the collector and gallery.
-I used to buy primary maybe 90% of the works I have in collection.
+I used to buy primarily, maybe 90% of the works I have in my collection.
 Sometimes secondary.
 I bought only one work at auction.

 1 2